Lawn Aerator Buying Guide

 Lawn shoe spikes, like EnvyGreen Lawn Aerator Shoes, don’t relieve much soil compaction or eliminate thatch.
 If you’re intrigued by them, go ahead and give them a try.
 The investment is minimal and they give you some physical exercise.
 But be careful.
 They’re cumbersome and can land you in Urgent Care with a twisted ankle.

-They may give you that warm and fuzzy feeling that you’re helping your lawn, but I can’t honestly recommend them.
+They may give you a warm and fuzzy feeling that you’re helping your lawn, but I can’t honestly recommend them.
 Huge gimmick factor here.

 My Rating: 3 Thumbs Down.